 We all know bloating is flat-out uncomfortable, but the good news is that it doesn’t have to be a part of your life.
-Being mindful and aware of how your body responds to foods is the key to avoiding it in the first place, but I do understand that sometimes for unknown reasons, all of a sudden you react to unexpected foods which you might not of had trouble with before.
-I help many clients beat the blot and reduce other digestive system through basic diet and lifestyle changes.
+Being mindful and aware of how your body responds to foods is the key to avoiding it in the first place, but I do understand that sometimes for unknown reasons, all of a sudden you react to unexpected foods which you might not have had trouble with before.
+I help many clients beat the blot and reduce other digestive systems through basic diet and lifestyle changes.
 I thought I would share with you today a few things that I tell my clients to help with uncomfortable bloating.

 Here are 6 ways you can beat the bloat today!

 1. Incorporate either fermented foods or a probiotic into your lifestyle

 If your gut has more “bad” bacteria to “good” bacteria more than likely you’ll be experiencing symptoms of bloating.
 When your microbiome is out of balance which can be caused by a number of things such as too much stress, little sleep, eating inflammatory foods (sugar, gluten), it will change the balance of your gut bacteria causing all sorts of digestive systems.
 Try adding fermented foods to your diet with at least 2 meals a day (such as kimchi, sauerkraut, miso, kefir), otherwise, take a good quality condition specific probiotic (ideally recommend by a health professional).

 You’ve got to ensure you’re getting the energy flowing around the body.
 Make sure you’re moving your body at least 4-5 days a week for 30 minutes.
 Light exercise like walking, jogging or yoga are perfect, and help carry oxygen to your digestive tract to help move everything through you faster, helping to reduce the bloat.